-No research program is associated with the coho hatchery program.
+No research program is associated with the coho hatchery program, other than the monitoring and evaluation activities described above and in Appendix 1.

 Provide projected annual take levels for listed fish by life stage (juvenile and adult) quantified (to the extent feasible) by the type of take resulting from the hatchery program (e.g. capture, handling, tagging, injury, or lethal take).